 - Get fresh produce as often as possible

-- Visit your backer and pastry shop to get bread and cookies or start backing them yourself, they taste much better homemade anyway
+- Visit your baker and pastry shop to get bread and cookies or start backing them yourself, they taste much better homemade anyway

 - Tee is much more tasty bought loose than in a package and you immediately save a lot of trash if you get yourself a metal tea box

-- Shop consciously and look for paper packages and with some experience you know, which one are producing minimum waste
+- Shop consciously and look for recycled paper packages and with some experience you will be able to recognize, which one are producing minimum waste (buy FSC certified if there is no recycled paper available)

 - When I shop online I also end up having a huge amount of plastic ending up in the trash – try to shop locally here as well